rafaelgandi/WidgetMarkup-Scriptable/README.md

 # Tags Supported

-Currently the libtrary only supports the following tags
+Currently the library only supports the following tags

 - `<widget>` — The parent element of the widget.
 There can only be one widget tag per widget.
 This is the container for all the elements in the widget.
 - `<stack>` — The equivalent of Scriptable's [.addStack()](https://docs.scriptable.app/widgetstack/) method.
 This tag can have other tags inside as children.
 It could also have other stack tags as children.